dglai/dglai.github.io/README.md

 Credits & License
 -----------------
 This website is customized over the ["documenter"](https://themeforest.net/item/documenter-all-in-one-support-knowledgebase-documentation-website-jekyll-template/21417158) template.
 Credits to the awesome designers.
-For the inquiry of purchase and licence, please email wmjlyjemaine@gmail.com.
+For the inquiry of certificate of purchase, please email wmjlyjemaine@gmail.com.

 [jekyll]: https://jekyllrb.com/tutorials/home/